 What Is The Definition Of TPL Third Party Insurance?

-Third-party liability insurance or TPL refers to coverage on the automobile policy that helps the insured to claim for legal expenses for damages to others.
+Third-party liability insurance or TPL refers to coverage on the automobile policy that helps the insured to claim legal expenses for damages to others.
 This may include damages to someone’s property, causing death or bodily injuries.
 Liability coverage protects the insured against claims expenses due to lawsuits up to the policy limit on the coverage.
 This will help the policyholder to pay the high legal costs for settling claims for killing or injuring someone and causing property damage.

 What Does Liability Insurance Cover?